 - Twist and wrap the strands into a nest.
 Cut off the excess and secure the ends with fondant glue and attach the nest to the cookies (also with some glue to hold them in place).

 - For the eggs, pinch small amounts of pastel yellow (white fondant mixed with a tiny hint of yellow fondant), pastel pink (white fondant mixed with a little baby pink fondant), and pastel green (the same color used for background of the cookies) and form them into eggs by hand.

 - To assemble the nests on the cookies, arrange 3 eggs into each nest.
 Secure them in place with glue.

 - For the carrots, pinch some orange fondant and shape into carrots by hand.
-Use a sugar craft knife to mark random lines on the carrots, similar to the lines on real carrots.
+Use sugar craft knife to mark random lines on the carrots, similar to the lines on real carrots.

 - For the leaves, roll some green fondant into a fat short sausage.
 Cut one end of the sausage multiple times until it resembles the leaves of a carrot.

-- To assemble the carrot, attach the carrot onto the Easter egg cookies (with glue).
+- To assemble the carrot, attach the carrot onto the Easter egg sugar cookies (with glue).
 Next, attach the leaves to the carrot and secure them in place with glue to complete the decoration.

 - Leaving the dough in the fridge for too long will make it hard to roll.
 If this happens, let the dough rest at room temperature until it becomes easier to roll.

 - The plastic sheets (or parchment paper) will avoid the dough from sticking to your rolling pin and work surface.